Deploying the Rest of Your Framework

 In addition, to simplify the security settings, make sure that permissions are set and changed recursively using the permission propagation mechanism.

 Define agent skills that might be considered as criteria for interaction processing.
 Skills are configured as independent configuration objects; any Agent can be associated with more than one configured Skill.
 Therefore, it may be more practical to register Skills before the Agents are configured.

-There are two major categories of Users: Agents and Non-agents.
+Persons are more commonly referred to as Users, of which there are two major categories: Agents and Non-agents.
 The latter category includes all Users other than agents that need access to the CTI applications; for example, Center Administrators, Data Network and Telephony Network personnel, designers of interaction-processing algorithms, and Supervisors.